-If you have been struggling to keep up with the many new developments emerging in the CBD industry, you’re not alone — especially if you have been hearing about nano-encapsulated CBD and CBD nanotechnology.
+If you have been struggling to keep up with the many new developments emerging in the hemp industry, you’re not alone — especially if you have been hearing about nano-encapsulated CBD and CBG technology.
 Even if you consider yourself familiar with more than the basics when it comes to extraction methods, this term may be the one that throws you for a loop.
 It begs you to ask: how many ways can you get CBD out of a hemp plant?
 Rather than an extraction method, nano-encapsulation is a technology applied to your chosen extract.
 There are many different ways to extract CBD, the “right” one all depends on what you value and prioritize about the process and its resulting product.
 So, what’s the deal with CBD nanotechnology and nano CBD?

-What Is CBD Nanotechnology?
+What Is CBD Nano-encapsulation?

 Why Use Nano CBD?